I agree with the terms and conditions.

 Military OneSource web page is a central hub and go-to-place for the military community.
 Find out more about benefits and helpful steps to take when preparing for the big stuff – deployments, reintegration, moves, parenthood, retirement, managing finances, and much more.

-Move.mil is the official Defense Personal Property System web page used by Service Members to manage their household goods movements.
+personal property as well as other aspects of their move.
 Additionally the Household Goods Inconvenience Claims - Informational Brochure provides information on how to file a claim if your shipment is delayed.

 There are several major commands on Okinawa to include

 III Marine Expeditionary Force (III MEF), Marine Corps Installations Pacific,